monumarquis/Buy_Car_Assinment/README.md

-It’s Individual AssignMent where I've used MERN stack to make the Car-ex web applicationto help Car-Dealer to sell car by listing on this site along with frontend & backend.
+It’s Individual AssignMent where I've used MERN stack to make the Car-ex web application to help Car-Dealer to sell car by listing on this site along with frontend & backend integeration.

 <br />